ROHMUSDC/ROHM_SensorPlatform_Multi-Sensor-Shield/README.md

 	* PN Change from ML8511 to ML8511A (only chip labelling change)
 	* Kionix Corner Accelerometer: one PN, KX123-1050, has been adjusted to the KX124-1050

-* Question:
+* Question 2:
 	* I just purchased a SENSORSHLD1-EVK-101.
 After testing it I noticed a "yellow sticker" on the back of the board and the pressure sensor code doesn't seem to work.
 What am I doing wrong here?
-* Answer:
+* Answer 2:
 	* The yellow sticker on-board designates that the board was built using the the same SCH/BOM/LAYOUT as the SENSORSHLD1-EVK-101 design files show, however implements BM1383GLV instead of BM1383AGLV.
-	* Please refer to the sensor difference explaination between the BM1383GLV vs. BM1383AGLV at the following epository link:
+	* Please refer to the sensor difference explanation between the BM1383GLV vs. BM1383AGLV at the following repository link:
 		* ...ROHM_SensorPlatform_Multi-Sensor-Shield\Documentation\Sensor Datasheets\ROHM_PRESSURE_BM1383xGLV\BM1383AGLV_changing_specification160127.pdf

-* Question:
+* Question 3:
 	* I see x2 KX122-1037 and x2 KX122-1048 Accelerometers on the board.
 What is the difference between these two part numbers?
-* Answer:
+* Answer 3:
 	  * The difference between KX122-1037 and KX122-1048 is the I2C register address scheme to control all 4 accelerometers using a single I2C master.
 	  * The KX122-1037 has a 7-bit register address of 0x1E or 0x1F (0x1E if ADDR pin is tied to GND, and 0x1F is ADDR pin is tied to VDD)
 	  * The KX122-1048 has a 7-bit register address of 0x1C or 0x1D (0x1C if ADDR pin is tied to GND, and 0x1D is ADDR pin is tied to VDD)
 	  * All other accelerometer functionality is the same.
 Please see the datasheet for both devices at the following page: http://www.kionix.com/product/KX122-1037

-* Question:
+* Question 4:
 	* I've programmed my Arduino Uno board with the sample code provided in this repository.
 However, The I2C operation does not seem to work.
 Do you know what may be the cause?
-* Answer:
+* Answer 4:
 	* On the Arduino Uno board, please note that the I2C pins connected to the top left header are actually routed to pins A4 and A5 on the bottom right connector.
 	* This conflicts with the UV Sensor ADC output already existing on the board.
 	* Thus, in order to re-route this on our board, we suggest the following rework: